zephyrproject-rtos/zephyr/doc/subsystems/test/sanitycheck.rst

   -S, --enable-slow     Execute time-consuming test cases that have been
                         marked as 'slow' in testcase.yaml.
 Normally these are only built.
   -R, --enable-asserts  Build all test cases with assertions enabled.
-Default
+(This is
-                        to assertions being enabled.
+                        the default)
   --disable-asserts     Build all test cases with assertions disabled.
   -Q, --error-on-deprecations
                         Error on deprecation warnings.